-Did you know?
-In the 2015-16 school year, there were over 16,000 students in the Stamford Public Schools, spread among the 21 schools in the district.
+Did You Know?
+In the 2016-17 school year, there were over 16,000 students in the Stamford Public Schools, spread among the 21 schools in the district.
 These students have diverse cultural and socioeconomic backgrounds:

 - 52% of Stamford students qualified for the free/reduced lunch program (a poverty indicator)

 - 67 languages were spoken at home; 38% of students came from homes where English is not the primary language

 Some of SPEF’s highlights from the 2017-2018 school year include:

 - Directly serving 21 Stamford public schools

 - Delivering over 16,000 hours of professional tutoring

 - Providing a summer Pre-K experience to 45 students

 - Introducing new components of the Stamford Mentoring Program to include supporting the Early College Studies program and the Connecticut Opportunity Project